 Just add enough olive oil until you reach a thicker green sauce or until it is to your liking.
 Check with a spoon for the right consistency.
 I used up 150 ml.
 Now, add the seasoning.
 Add some grins of black pepper & some sea salt flakes.
 Blitz again & again.
 Taste!
 It has to taste fab!
 Adjust the seasoning if you need to but don’t forget that the capers & the anchovy will already be salty !
 Set aside & spoon into a fitting bowl.

 2. Now, fry the fish in some vegan baking margarine in hot non-stick pan on a high fire.
 Fry on one side for about 3 to 4 minutes until golden & cooked & then the other side 1 to 2 minutes until just cooked through, browned & golden in colour on both sides.
 Season with Maldon sea slat flakes & black pepper.
 Keep warm.

 3. Serve instantly with oven baked potato wedges, the fish & a good dollop of the home-made salsa verde!
 Enjoy it!
 The salsa verde will keep in the fridge for a few days.
 Happy eating! :) The salsa verde itself is vegan & vegetarian!
-If you liked this post, SUBSCRIBE to Sophie’s Foodie Files: It is free!
-RSS – Posts
+Stay Tuned!
+If you liked this post & want more of them, join 1,111 email followers!
+Subscribe by email!
+It is free!

 You might like: